Best solar companies in Southern California →

 We're an Irvine-headquartered contractor serving Southern California with in-house crews.
 Judge us by the same six criteria: here is every number, each one verifiable at the source.

 Verify our license at cslb.ca.gov (CSLB #1023627) — and check our live Google and Yelp profiles too.
-The same rule applies to us.

 Questions

 No single company is best for every home in a state with three major utilities, dozens of municipal ones, and wildly different roofs — so distrust any list that pretends otherwise.
 The honest answer is a method: compare each company's current rating AND review volume on Google and Yelp (read the most recent reviews, not the pinned ones), verify the CSLB license is active and bonded at cslb.ca.gov, and make every bidder show the battery math behind their NEM 3.0 savings projection.
-This guide is published by OC Solar — our own checkable marks are a 4.9★ Google rating across 400+ reviews, a BBB A+ rating, 5,000+ installs since 2016, and CSLB #1023627 — and we'd rather you verify all of it than take our word.
+This guide is published by OC Solar — our own checkable marks are a 4.9★ Google rating across 400+ reviews, a BBB A+ rating, 6,373 projects & service calls since 2016, and CSLB #1023627 — and we'd rather you verify all of it than take our word.

 Research like a pro